get-wrecked/megacool-sdk/README.md

 # sdk-release

-Builds and releases all the SDK flavors
+Authoritative change log source and releases all the SDKs.